Systems for Artificial Intelligence Lab @ Princeton

 Full-stack innovations on State Space Models (e.g., Mamba), and more generally, models with linear Attention/RNN layers.

-Video analytics, video conferencing, and video steaming.
+Video analytics, video conferencing, and video streaming.

 Multimodal models, diffusion models, MoEs, inference-time scaling, etc.